MaxMahem/no_drop/README.md

 ## Usage - `DropGuard` and `DropGuardMsg`

-Unlike `NoDrop` types which are consumed when unwrapped, **drop guards** can be dynamically armed and disarmed.
-This makes them ideal for protecting mutable state or critical sections that may be entered and exited multiple times.
+Unlike `NoDrop` types, which are consumed when unwrapped, `DropGuards` can be dynamically armed and disarmed.
+This makes them ideal for protecting mutable state or critical sections that may be entered and exited, possibly multiple times.

 ### `DropGuard` - Custom Messages